-Snail farming in Nigeria and in Africa has a huge but grossly underrated market opportunity.
+Snail farming in Nigeria and Africa has a vast but grossly underrated market opportunity.
 Snails are a huge part of the diet in many parts of Africa, although they are not always available all year round.
-If you breed snail in commercial quantity, there is a ready market for you.
-Fast food (restaurants), Hotels and Bar lounges can be your regular customers.
+If you breed snails in commercial quantity, there is a ready market for you.
+Fast food (restaurants), Hotels, and Bar lounges can be your regular customers.

-In Nigeria, depending on the size of the snail, the price of a raw, matured snail goes for about ₦250 to ₦600.
-However, the demand for snail in Nigeria is about 7.6million kilogram annually.
+In Nigeria, depending on the size of the snail, the price of a raw, matured snail goes from about ₦250 to ₦600.
+However, the demand for snails in Nigeria is about a 7.6million kilograms annually.
 Snail trade is flourishing globally, in Europe and North America.
-The USA imports more than $4million worth of snails yearly from all over the world, including West Africa.
+The USA imports more than $ 4 million of snails worldwide, including in West Africa.

 How To Start A Snail Farming In Nigeria

-If you want to start a snail farming business in Nigeria and you want to be successful at it; here is a proven guide that has been used and works all the time.
+If you want to start a snail farming business in Nigeria and succeed, here is a proven guide that has been used and works all the time.

 Select 1 or 2 Species of snail to rare

-Like other livestock animals, snails also vary in their species; hence, their growth, adaptability and susceptibility to environmental hazard are different.
-That is the reason you have to choose particular specie to rare or you can choose 2 for a start, then stick to the one you love the most.
-Or continue with both if they are good for you.
+Like other livestock animals, snails also vary in their species; hence, their growth, adaptability, and susceptibility to environmental hazards differ.
+That is why you have to choose a particular specie to be rare species, or you can select 2 for a start, then stick to the one you love the most.
+Or continue with both if they are suitable for you.

-Personally, I recommend that you rare Achatina Achatina and Achachatina Marginata species.
-They are both good and Nigerian weather is favourable to them.
+I recommend that you use rare Achatina Achatina and Achachatina Marginata species.
+They are both excellent and Nigerian weather is favourable to them.